SaadReda/AndroidProj/README.md

-This Project is a simple app to save Notes and Wish by
+This Project is a simple app to save or delete Notes and Wish by Sqlite Database
 # MyNoteList